-- Does the team adequately offer two presentations for the jurors' evaluation: one that represents a comprehensive, personalized "tour" appropriate for times when visitors are few and another that represents a fast, yet informative, self-guided exhibit that accommodates large crowds and long lines? - Are both on-site presentations for the public informative?
+- Did the team present a 10-minute comprehensive, personalized "tour" appropriate for times when visitors are sparse? - Did the team present a 5-minute fast-yet-informative "tour" that accommodates large crowds and long lines successfully?

+- Did the team present a 5-minute summary of all communications strategies, impacts, approaches, and goals for the project? - Are both onsite presentations for the public informative?
 Interesting?
 Accessible by people of all abilities? - Has the team planned original and creative methods to control lines and wait times and to engage visitors waiting in line during public hours?
 Are these methods effective? - Are the team messages appropriate for the public?